Aravindh-Raju/aravindh-raju.github.io/_pages/about.md

 title: "About Me"
 ---

-Passionate about building scalable, cloud-native applications, I have around 4 years of hands-on experience in software development, automation, and cloud infrastructure.
+Passionate about building scalable, cloud-native applications, I have about 4+ years of hands-on experience in software development, automation, and cloud infrastructure.
 My work spans full-stack development and DevOps, combining application development with automation and deployment optimization to build high-performance, scalable solutions.

 Currently, I work with React, Node.js, Serverless Framework, and AWS, developing robust and scalable cloud solutions.
 My expertise also includes Scala, Python, JavaScript, AngularJS, MySQL, Ansible, and Terraform.